-- a A matter personal to a member of staff that is being considered by a meeting of the HR Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Council or, if he is not available, the deputy chairman of the Council of absence occasioned by illness or other reason and that person shall report such absence to the HR Committee at its next meeting. - c The chairman of the HR Committee or in his absence, the deputy chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Proper Officer.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the HR Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact a member of the Discipline and Grievance Panel) committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Discipline & Grievance Panel. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Proper Officer relates to the chairman or deputy chairman of the Council OR the Discipline & Grievance Panel this shall be communicated to another member of the Discipline & Grievance Panel which shall be reported back and progressed by resolution of the Discipline & Grievance Panel. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a.
+A matter personal to a member of staff that is being considered by a meeting of the HR Committee is subject to standing order 11. - b.
+Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairperson of the Council or, if he/she is not available, the Deputy Chairperson of the Council of absence occasioned by illness or other reason and that person shall report such absence to the HR Committee at its next meeting. - c.
+The Chairperson of the HR Committee or in his/her absence, the Deputy Chairperson shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Proper Officer.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the HR Committee. - d.
+Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact a member of the Discipline and Grievance Panel) committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Discipline & Grievance Panel. - e.
+Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Proper Officer relates to the Chairperson or Deputy Chairperson of the Council OR the Discipline & Grievance Panel this shall be communicated to another member of the Discipline & Grievance Panel which shall be reported back and progressed by resolution of the Discipline & Grievance & Grievance Panel. - f.
+Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g.
+In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).